blw-ofag-ufag/milk-price-forecasting/README.md

-# Milch Price Forecasting Model
+# Milk Price Forecasting Model

 The Milk Price Forecasting Model is a pilot project of the Federal Office for Agriculture.
 It is implemented in an R script.
 It integrates